AdaCore/gnatstudio/docs/users_guide/editing.rst

   :ref:`The_Key_Shortcuts_Editor`.

-  If you have selected a list of lines when you press the indentation key, GPS indents all the lines.
+  If you have selected a list of lines when you press the indentation key, GNAT Studio indents all the lines.

 *Tooltips*

-  When you place the pointer over a word in the source editor, GPS displays a small :index:`window <tooltip>` if there is relevant contextual information to display about that word.
-The type of information displayed depends on the current state of GPS.
+  When you place the pointer over a word in the source editor, GNAT Studio displays a small :index:`window <tooltip>` if there is relevant contextual information to display about that word.
+The type of information displayed depends on the current state of GNAT Studio.

   In normal mode, the editor displays the entity kind and location of the declaration when this information is available, i.e., when the